asklar/midl-langserv/CONTRIBUTE.md

 To run the parser tests, run `npm run test:parser`.

-Update the version by running `npm version bump`.
+Update the version by running `npm version patch`.
 Publish runs in GitHub actions.